 Bill Gasiamis 14:08

-I was all really wanted to get back to work because, you know, we had with two kids, you know, we have a lot of outgoings, you know, just like any other person and it was not being able to go back to work made it feel really like I was no, I was no good.
+I really wanted to get back to work because, you know, we had two kids, you know, we have a lot of outgoings, you know, just like any other person and it was not being able to go back to work made it feel really like I was no, I was no good.
 I was not able to contribute i.
-You know, it makes you can consider your self worth, and you’re your manhood you know even all that kind of stuff.
-So it’s really bizarre, this this thing that you experienced, and it’s not your fault, but you still blame yourself for those things that have happened, and so on.
+You know, it makes you can consider your self-worth, and you’re your manhood you know even all that kind of stuff.
+So it’s really bizarre, this thing that you experienced, and it’s not your fault, but you still blame yourself for those things that have happened, and so on.